Cooties (film): Critical reception

-Cooties holds an approval rating of 45% on review aggregator website Rotten Tomatoes based on 42 reviews and an average rating of 5.28/10.
+Cooties holds an approval rating of 46% on review aggregator website Rotten Tomatoes based on 46 reviews and an average rating of 5.3/10.
 The critical consensus reads: "A horror-comedy without enough of either, Cooties is fatally content to skate by on its intriguingly oddball premise."
-On Metacritic, the film holds a rating of 49 out of 100 based on 21 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a rating of 49 out of 100 based on 21 critics, indicating "mixed or average" reviews.

 Kyle Burton of IndieWire gave the film a B+ and said, "Gore can only go so far in the service of humor.
 Fortunately, the team behind Cooties—which includes Saw creator Leigh Whannell and Glee creator Ian Brennan—manage to pit comedy and horror together in a satisfying package.
 With mainstay comedy faces, Cooties could reach a larger audience than other similar cultish work.
 It's the best play on the recent zombie craze, and while not as well-timed as Zombieland, it has the potential to match that movie's success with a wide enough release."

-Peter Debruge of Variety said, "Circle, circle, dot, dot.
-A schoolyard full of anklebiters develops a genuine taste for flesh in Cooties, an irreverent, off-color zom-com that seizes on the scourge of playgrounds everywhere when a spontaneous outbreak of brain-rotting, cannibalism-inducing germs erupts within a small-town elementary school.
-Told from the teachers' p.o.v., this tongue-in-cheek midnight movie feels wrong in so many ways, asking a handful of irresponsible adults to bash and bludgeon their way through foaming packs of infected kids in order to save themselves.
-Acquired by Lionsgate at Sundance, the franchise-ready offering should benefit enormously from one of the distrib's clever marketing campaigns."
+Peter Debruge of Variety called the film an "irreverent, off-color zom-com," that "feels wrong in so many ways."
 Neil Genzlinger of The New York Times wrote, "though Cooties has a reasonable amount of laughs and frights, and though real teachers may find it an apt allegory for the zombielike charges in their classrooms, it's not really funny enough to achieve grown-up cachet, and it's too ugly and violent for younger viewers."

 Nick Allen of RogerEbert.com gave the film one and a half stars, saying, "Cooties is meant to be a big joke, but with such a stunted imagination for its story or style, it's only a single gag."
 Robert Abele of the Los Angeles Times found that the film started off promising "But as with most of these genre-tweaking romps, the fizz dissipates and what's left are obvious gore beats, lame jokes, uninspired plot mechanics and an inability to end the mayhem satisfactorily."

-Home media

-The film was released direct-to-video in the United Kingdom on October 12, 2015. and in Germany on October 15, 2015.